-You may remember the Persimmon creme brûlée that I made with Silk’s Vanilla Almond Creamer, last year?
+You may remember the Persimmon creme brûlée that I made with Vanilla Creamer, last year?
 If not, you must check it out, it’s pretty stunning/delicious.
 This time, I went with an easy-to-make brunch recipe: Salted Caramel French Toast Casserole.
 It turned out even better than I had imagined!

 If you’ve never had French toast casserole before, it’s like if bread pudding and french toast had a magical carb baby.
 In this case, all you have to do is slice up some bread, whisk together a mix, pour, and bake.
 And if you want the cheater-salted caramel drizzle, all it takes is a little blending.
 Then, BAM!
 A luxurious brunch of salted caramel french toast casserole can be yours for the enjoying.